kgisl/project-ideas/cubaForEnterprise.md

 ### Cuba based Taxi management software
-Here's an idea: Take KGISL's call taxi software migrate it to CUBA platform
+Here's an idea: Take KGISL's call taxi software and migrate it to CUBA platform

 https://www.cuba-platform.com/case-studies/sherlock - (Sherlock Taxi is a real-world application that uses Cuba)